 You know, I got so caught up in thinking about losing our love for writing that I didn’t spare a thought for our love for reading.
 Reading, after all, must come before writing, and one can’t exist without the other.

 Last year, I played a lot of video games.
 I worked a lot.
 I bought hamsters.
 I even wrote a bit.
-This year, I’m hoping to write one post a day on this blog, among a lot of other things which I won’t bore you with now.

 After re-reading the Harry Potter series, I realised with an unpleasant drop in my stomach that last year I hardly read anything at all.
 There were some indie books, some work-related stuff, and… well, that’s it, really.